vool/docs/_docs/3-configuration/misc-settings.md

 > \-\-usage-stats &lt;boolean&gt;

-By default, thumbsup reports anonymous usage stats such as the OS and the gallery size.
+Thumbsup used to report anonymous usage stats to guide development effort, such as the OS and gallery size.
-This is used to understand usage patterns and guide development effort, for example "should we focus on Windows support" or "should we make optimizations for galleries of 10,000+ photos".
+It did not include any personal data such as filenames, album names or EXIF metadata.

+This usage reporting has been removed and the flag is now deprecated.
-You can disable usage reporting by specifying `--no-usage-stats`.
+In previous versions you can disable it by specifying `--no-usage-stats`.

 When using a JSON config file you can set

 ```json